Annual Renewal for Pharmacists and Pharmacy Technicians

 - Successfully complete the relevant Pharmacy Examining Board of Canada’s (PEBC) Qualifying Exam.

-*Please see the Registration Pathways for specific eligibility and guidance on this requirement
+*Please see the Registration Pathways for specific eligibility and guidance on this requirement.

 Applicants must also meet English or French language proficiency requirements, declare that they are of good character and obtain personal professional liability insurance.

-Council resolutions and policies that have been approved by the Registration Committee further define the registration requirements, or explain how some registration requirements can be met through alternative means.
+Board resolutions and policies that have been approved by the Registration Committee further define the registration requirements, or explain how some registration requirements can be met through alternative means.

 If an applicant does not meet all of the registration requirements, their application may be referred to a panel of the Registration Committee.